 Is Cornell Tech the same as Cornell University?

-Yes The Johnson Cornell Tech MBA is a part of the Cornell University Johnson School of Business.
-Students begin their curriculum during the summer semester at Cornell University’s Ithaca, New York, campus and will complete your core courses in 13 weeks with students in Johnson’s One-Year, Ithaca-based MBA program.
+Yes, Cornell Tech is a campus of Cornell University.
+The Johnson Cornell Tech MBA is a part of the Cornell SC Johnson College of Business at Cornell University.
+Students begin their curriculum during the summer semester at Cornell University’s Ithaca, New York, campus and complete their core courses in 10 weeks at Cornell’s main campus in Ithaca, NY.

 What is the Cornell Tech MBA Ranking?

-The Cornell Tech MBA is a part of the Johnson School of Management, which according to major publication rankings is typically ranked in the top-20 globally.
+The Cornell Tech MBA is a part of the Samuel Curtis Johnson School of Management, which according to major publication rankings is typically ranked in the top-20 globally.